IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 // Changes the BPM of an existing timing point void ChangeTimingPointBpm(TimingPointInfo tp, float bpm);

+// Changes whether an existing timing point's lines are hidden or not void ChangeTimingPointHidden(TimingPointInfo tp, bool hidden);

 // Changes a batch of timing points to a new BPM void ChangeTimingPointBpmBatch(List<TimingPointInfo> tps, float bpm);